Toastmasters Speaking Elephants Club Charter

 1. The Mentoring Officer takes care of the mentoring process in the club and is responsible for connecting Mentors with Mentees and training Mentors to fulfill their duties correctly.

-2. Mentors explain club rules and customs, and help new members prepare for the first Competent Communicator projects.
+2. Mentors explain club rules and customs, and help new members prepare for the first Pathways projects.

 3. New club members should select a Mentor soon after joining.
 The VPE or Mentoring Officer will assist in that process.